gklijs/schema_registry_converter/README.md

 Due to mockito, used for mocking the schema registry responses, being run in a separate thread, tests have to be run using ` --test-threads=1` for example like
 `cargo +stable test --color=always -- --nocapture --test-threads=1`

+# Integration test

+The integration tests require a Kafka cluster running on the default ports.
+It will create topics, register schema's, produce and consume some messages.
+They are marked with `kafka_test` so to include them in testing `+stable test --features kafka_test --color=always -- --nocapture --test-threads=1` need to be run.

 # License